Updated: Apr 7

 Moving beyond Self Pity.

 Self pity can be a struggle because it is familiar and feels safe.
-It however prevents us from moving forward in our inner work.
+It however prevents us from moving forward.

 There are times when we do not realise that we are in self pity.
-When you are dwelling intently on thoughts such as “if only .... had not happened, things would be different” or “I was in the wrong place at the wrong time”, “....... never cared about me”, you are in self- pity.
+When you are dwelling intently on thoughts such as “if only ....... had not happened, things would be different” or “I was in the wrong place at the wrong time”, “....... never cared about me”, you are experiencing self- pity.

 If this resonates, I understand how you feel.
 I know that Self Pity is a natural state we go through as we heal.
 It is staying stuck in it that is unhelpful.

-I invite you to try out these steps to overcome self pity:
+I invite you to try out these four steps to overcome self pity:

 1. Notice your thoughts & feelings.
 Using simple transformational tools such as meditation, quiet time, journaling, drawing, painting, writing etc. an activity that helps you slow down to notice your own thoughts and feelings a bit more.
 This puts you in a better place to take responsibility for them.

 2. Move beyond waiting for the apology. the apology and acceptance that we seek from those involved in the traumatic experience is beyond our control.
 The absence of the apology can feel like a huge loss and you may need to go through the grief.
-This takes time and you forgiving others as well as our own self.
-Try out the forgiveness exercise in my Next Level Toolkit, which you can access from my homepage.
+This takes time and it helps if you forgive others as well as your own self for the toxic event.
+Try out the forgiveness exercise in my Next Level Toolkit, which you can access from my website.

 3. Stop dwelling on what might have been There are times when we struggle to make the best of the present because our attention is stiIl in the past, especially the toxic past.
-You can begin to follow your natural interests in the present moment, to write down your goals, knowing that things can change for the better.
-The belief that things can change for the better allows us to let go.
+You can begin to follow your natural interests in the present moment, to write down your goals, hold positive affirmations, believing that things can change for the better.
+The belief that things can change for the better gives you permission to let go of the limiting past.

-If this resonates, I invite you to practice these 4 steps which create massive shifts in self worth and confidence.
+If this resonates, I invite you to practice the 4 steps which create massive shifts in self worth and confidence and amplify the process of moving beyond self pity.

 Send me a message if this resonates and you would like to work with me as your Transformational Life Coach.
 Click here for more info on the next run of my “Unleash Your Authentic Self” coaching program.